mdupuis13/TimeAndMoneyCSharp/README.md

 # TimeAndMoneyCSharp
-CSharp version of the Time and Money project by Martin Fowler and Eric Evans that was rescued by [neuhalje](https://github.com/neuhalje/TimeAndMoney).
+`C#` version of the Time and Money project by Martin Fowler and Eric Evans that was rescued by [neuhalje](https://github.com/neuhalje/TimeAndMoney).

+Some translation had to be made to account for the differences between `java` and `C#`.
+In those cases, the choice was made to adhere to the principle of [least astonishment](https://en.wikipedia.org/wiki/Principle_of_least_astonishment).

 _I 'rescued' this from [SourceForge](http://timeandmoney.sourceforge.net/) and removed some of the crust (Junit3, Ant, slight polishing).
-The [original work](readme/credits.txt) has mostly been done by Eric Evans and Martin Fowler_.
+The [original work](readme/credits.txt) has mostly been done by Eric Evans and Martin Fowler_. -- neuhalje

 Time and Money Code Library
 ==============================